 |Facelift Size||3 inch|

 The variable speed is an excellent feature that professionals will better understand as it mainly comes in handy when making customised designs.
 The lathe features a spindle lock which might seem useless at first but has not one but two purposes.
-It is located at the top of the headstock and very easy for anyone to find, it offers pattern work to tasks like straight fluting, layout making, grooving, and frilling.
+It is located at the headstock’s top and is easy for anyone to find.
+It offers pattern work to tasks like straight fluting, layout making, grooving, and frilling.

 Its second purpose is to allow the user to lock the spindle, faceplate, remove chucks and other accessories of that calibre that you can remove with just the spindle lock.
-One of the best features on this lathe is the 12 positioning indexing head.
-It helps to lock in place with different positions to customise whatever they might be working on quickly.
+One of the best features of this lathe is the 12-positioning indexing head.
+It helps to lock in place different positions to customise whatever they might be working on quickly.
 Design and patterns in your crafting material cease to be a tough job when you have an indexing head like this at your disposal.

 Rikon outdid themselves in this field as most of this lathes competitors lack the feature.
 The Rikon 70-100 continues to lead the pack by sporting a self-ejecting tailstock, which saves time.
-Its ram can move up to 2.33 inches with the tailstock moving along the bed area, to move it quickly one needs to loosen the locking lever or tighten it for the opposite effect.
+Its ram can move up to 2.33 inches with the tailstock moving along the bed area; to move it quickly, one needs to loosen the locking lever or tighten it for the opposite effect.
 It offers just 16 inches between its centres but leaves room for one or more bed extensions.
-It also has an 8-inch tool rest to keep all your tools in proximity.
-It ships with a nylon faceplate washer from Rikon which helps prevent stalking up the spindle.
+It also has an 8-inch tool rest to keep all your tools close.
+It ships with a nylon faceplate washer from Rikon, which helps prevent stalking up the spindle.
 The flip-up handle can even be used as a tool holder.